BroadbandForum/usp/specification/index.md

 **Record**

-The Record is defined as the transport layer payload, encapsulating a sequence of datagrams that comprise the Message as well as providing additional metadata needed for providing integrity protection, payload protection and delivery of fragmented Messages.
+The Record is defined as the Message Transfer Protocol (MTP) payload, encapsulating a sequence of datagrams that comprise the Message as well as providing additional metadata needed for providing integrity protection, payload protection and delivery of fragmented Messages.

 **Relative Path**